-3 cr.
 Prerequisite: SOC 4086.
 A critical and analytical study of the major theoretical perspectives in contemporary sociology emphasizing the specific concepts and issues as well as ways these theories have shaped and guided social research.

-- SOC 6784 Methods of Sociological Investigation 3 cr.
-A study of the principle methods of social science research with the purpose of developing students' ability to conduct research and be critical users of professional research. - SOC 6813 Seminar: Urban Ecology and Demography 3 cr.
-An investigation of population trends in urban areas, and an attempt to account for these trends within the framework provided by contemporary human ecological explanations. - SOC 7000 Thesis Research 1-9 cr.
+SOC 6784 Methods of Sociological Investigation

+A study of the principle methods of social science research with the purpose of developing students' ability to conduct research and be critical users of professional research.

+SOC 6813 Seminar: Urban Ecology and Demography

+An investigation of population trends in urban areas, and an attempt to account for these trends within the framework provided by contemporary human ecological explanations.

+SOC 6871 Environmental Analysis

+Prerequisite: URBN 6850 or consent of coordinators.
+An investigation of environmental problems from a sociological perspective, with an emphasis on environmental analysis, management, and policy.

+SOC 7000 Thesis Research

 Offered each semester.
 To be repeated for credit until thesis is accepted.
+Section number will correspond with credit to be earned.

+SOC 7040 Examination or Thesis Only No credit

+Prerequisite: SOC 1051 and 2708 or consent of department.
+A study of classes, status groups, castes, and social mobility.

+drawn to personal and societal needs associated with aging and

-Section number will correspond with credit to be earned. - SOC 7040 Examination or Thesis Only No credit $0 \, \mathrm{cr}$ Open to students in a thesis program who have only (other than application for degree) the final typing and acceptance by the Graduate School of their thesis or dissertation or to students in a non-thesis program who have only (other than application for degree) to pass the final examination to complete graduation requirements.
+Open to students in a thesis program who have only (other than application for degree) the final typing and acceptance by the Graduate School of their thesis or dissertation or to students in a non-thesis program who have only (other than application for degree) to pass the final examination to complete graduation requirements.